ramapriyan912001/tp/docs/DeveloperGuide.md

 * **Alternative 1 (current choice):** Delete based on `GroupName`
     * Pros: Easy to implement.
     * Pros: Difficult for user to make an erroneous command.
+    * Cons: Long user command.
     * Cons: Requires imposition of constraint that group names are unique.

 * **Alternative 2 (index based):** Delete based on index position in `ObservableList`
     * Pros: Easy to implement.
+    * Pros: Short user command
     * Cons: Unintuitive for user.
     * Cons: Easy for user to make an erroneous command.